 In 2002 China started controlling inputs to the industry, with scrappage and buyback schemes offering subsidies to persuade fishermen to give up older boats.
 In 2003 a policy of encouraging fishermen to change career came into effect.

-Unfortunately, China’s efforts to regulate coastal fishing have been undermined by its provision of fuel subsidies, which began in 2006 across a number of sectors, including agriculture and fishing.
+Unfortunately, efforts to regulate coastal fishing have been undermined by China’s fuel subsidies, which began in 2006 across a number of sectors, including agriculture and fishing.
 Fishing vessels receive subsidies based on their engine size and fuel use.

 The fishing industry’s fuel subsidy originated to protect vulnerable groups during fuel price reforms, said Professor Wang Yamin of Shandong University’s Marine College.
 Highway maintenance fees were folded into fuel prices, so fishing vessels got a subsidy to compensate them for the additional cost.
 Unfortunately, the subsidies, which have continually increased in the ten years since launch, had unintended consequences.